PePacheco/PePacheco/README.md

 <h3 align="left">About me:</h3>

-- 📝  I’m currently an iOS Developer at Apple Developer Academy | PUCRS
+- ⚙️ iOS Developer at Apple Developer Academy | PUCRS

+- 📜 Studying Computer Science at PUCRS

 - 🔭 Used to work as a Back-end Developer